Find out everything you need to know about the Minnesota State Fair with helpful links to specific information.More

 - Dairy Goodness Bar Ice Cream: You can’t do much better than ice cream whipped up by the Midwest Dairy Association itself.
 Located in the Dairy Building (that’s how you know it’s legit), the Dairy Goodness Bar is your spot for tasty malts, sundaes and cones.

 For many, the Minnesota State Fair’s new food listing is one of the most anticipated announcements of the year.
-From international flavors like Cuban fusion fajitas and Turkish pizza to crazy delicious combos like the cheesy sriracha funnel cake bites, there are options for adventurous eaters and traditionalists alike.
+From international flavors like bison-filled ravioli, and Sashimi tuna tacos to crazy delicious combos like the buffalo chicken doughnuts topped with bacon bits or fried chicken and macaroni and cheese on a waffle, there are options for adventurous eaters and traditionalists alike.
 We’ll leave it up to you to decide if they’re rising stars or foodie flops.
+For 2021, we've narrowed down 3 can’t miss spots, and the new dishes they’re offering for 2021.

 New Beers and Beverages